 However, you probably won't be able to back up your files directly from the seriously corrupted external hard drive.
 In this situation, data recovery software comes for help.

 Step 1: Recover as much data as possible with iBoysoft Mac Data Recovery

-Recover data from corrupted external hard drives with iBoysoft Mac Data Recovery
+Recover lost data from corrupted external hard drives with iBoysoft Mac Data Recovery

 - 2. Select the external hard drive that First Aid failed to repair and click Next.
 The program will start scanning this drive for recoverable files.